jergason/dotfiles/README.md

 ## TODO:
 * Fix some problems on Mac OS X systems without homebrew
 * Fix some problems with systems without RVM
+* Remove Ruby and Rake dependencies for installation